2017 Research Poster Showcase

 What is a Hatch Project?

 A Hatch Project is fundamentally a “plan of work” for Alabama Agricultural Experiment Station (AAES) faculty and serves as an umbrella for all research activities of AAES faculty members.
 The funding sources (i.e., federal Hatch/Multistate funds and the required state matching dollars) require AAES faculty to have plans of work in the form of a Hatch Project.
 Such projects provide a means for administrative oversight of (1) progress on research conducted at AAES facilities and (2) suitability of research conducted through the AAES in line with the experiment station mission of agricultural research.
-Hatch Projects are initiated by faculty members, reviewed by departmental Hatch Project committees, approved by the AAES Director, and then filed with the CRIS system for U.S. Department of Agriculture approval.
+Hatch Projects are initiated by faculty members, reviewed by departmental Hatch Project committees (head and three internal faculty reviewers), approved by the AAES Director, and then filed with the CRIS and NRS system for U.S. Department of Agriculture approval.
 Upon USDA approval, a Hatch Project becomes official.

 Why do i need a Hatch Project?

-You need a Hatch Project if you are a faculty member with an AAES appointment.
+You need a Hatch Project if you are a faculty member with a 20% or greater AAES appointment.
 Through Hatch funding, AAES provides opportunities for funding research projects, travel, and equipment.
 A Hatch Project or official participation in a Multistate Project is required of AAES faculty for application for such funding.
+Please note that Hatch and matching funds pay the research part of your salary.

 How do I get a Hatch Project?

 The first step in getting a Hatch Project approved is submitting a proposal or plan of work to your departmental Hatch Project committee.
-Once the project proposal is reviewed through the departmental Hatch Project committee, the proposal is submitted through the NRS system to the AAES for review and approval.
-The Hatch Project is approved or disapproved by the AAES Director.
-Once approved by the AAES administrator, the project is assigned a number and submitted to USDA for approval.
-In most cases, USDA approves the projects, but the approval process can take several months.
+Once the project proposal is reviewed through the departmental Hatch Project committee, it is submitted to the AAES through the NRS system for review and approval.
+Kelly Pippin will assign the hatch project an organization number.
+Once the AAES administrator approves it, the project is submitted to USDA for approval (known as NIFA review).
+In most cases, USDA approves the projects without modification, but the approval process can take several months and multiple revisions.

 Do I receive funding for my Hatch Project?

 No. Hatch Projects are “plans of work.”
-Proposing and receiving approval for a Hatch Project is not directly linked with award of funding to conduct the proposed research.
-Funds for conducting research of Hatch Projects should be sought through various other sources such as AAES seed funding and research grants from federal, regional, state, and local funding agencies.
+Proposing and receiving approval for a Hatch Project is not directly linked with an award of funding to conduct the proposed research.
+Funds for conducting research outlined in Hatch Projects should be sought from various other sources such as AAES seed funding and especially from research grants from federal, regional, state, and local funding agencies.

 When am I considered to have an official Hatch Project?

-A Hatch Project is not official until it is approved by USDA, which is the final step in getting a Hatch Project (see question 3).
-The Hatch Project approval process can take a significant amount of time, so please start early.
+A Hatch Project is not official until it is approved by USDA, which is the final step in getting a Hatch Project.
+The Hatch Project approval process can take significant time, so please start early.

 How do I know my Hatch Project is active?

 Usually, Hatch Projects are active for five years.
-It is the responsibility of faculty members to make sure that their Hatch Projects are active.
-To check on the status of Hatch Projects, use the NRS to search for your project.
-You will need to log in, and search for the project by your name, email address, project accession number or project title, etc., and you will see your project status.
-Your project should be active if you are not past the termination date.
+It is the responsibility of faculty members to ensure their Hatch Projects are active.
+To check on the status of Hatch Projects, log in to the NRS and search for your project.
+You may search for the project by your name, email address, project accession number or project title, etc., and you will see your project status.
+Your project should be active if you are not past the termination/expiration date.

 How do I generate an annual report of my Hatch Project?